asifali777/asifali777/README.md

 # 💫About Me

 ## Introduction
-👋Hi, I'm Asif, a newbie coder passionate about learning and exploring the world of programming💻.
+👋Hi, I'm Asif, a newbie Self-taught coder passionate about learning and exploring the world of programming💻.
 Currently, I'm diving into the fascinating realm of JavaScript and working on various small projects to sharpen my skills.

 ## Learning Journey